webmastersmith/terraform_practice/aws_pipeline/README.md

 - git clone [https://github.com/DevOpsTestLab/sample-aws-lambda](https://github.com/DevOpsTestLab/sample-aws-lambda)

 ## State -Skip this if you don't want to add Terraform state to S3 bucket.
-- if you want to add state
+- if you want to add state -this should run without having to change anything
   - git clone [https://github.com/webmastersmith/s3.git](https://github.com/webmastersmith/s3.git)
 ```sh
 # cd into the s3 directory